Fiordland National Park: Activities

 Fiordland National Park is the most popular national park in New Zealand for international visitors.
 Well over half a million people visit the national park every year, however, the visitor numbers are almost exclusively concentrated in the park's northern and eastern corridor from Te Anau to Milford Sound.

-Most tourists are attracted to the easily accessible areas of the national park, such as Milford Sound, where boat tours of the fiord and kayaking are the most popular activities.
+Most tourists are drawn to the national park's easily accessible areas, such as Milford Sound, where boat tours of the fiord and kayaking are the most popular activities.
 Some boat tour packages include a visit to the Milford Discovery Centre & Underwater Observatory.

-Along the Milford Road from Te Anau, there are also camping grounds and several short walks, some of which are even accessible by wheelchair.
+Along the Milford Road from Te Anau, there are also camping grounds and several short walks, some wheelchair accessible.
 Popular stopping points along the road are at the Mirror Lakes, the Homer Pass area immediately to the east of the tunnel, and The Chasm.

-Te Anau, situated on the shore of Lake Te Anau, is the closest town to the national park and provides many accommodation options as well as all the amenities expected of a small town.
+Te Anau, situated on the shores of Lake Te Anau, is the closest town to the national park and offers many accommodation options, along with all the amenities expected of a small town.
 The only other settlement close to the park is the much smaller Manapouri.

 Doubtful Sound also offers boat tours.
 These day-long tours depart from Manapouri and include a return boat transfer across Lake Manapouri and a bus transfer over Wilmot Pass to get to Doubtful Sound.
 From Te Anau, boat trips across the lake to the Te Ana-au Caves are available.